The Best Swimming Holes in Vermont

 We stayed at our timeshare in Stowe, Vermont, and drove over.
 Yes, we have a timeshare that we use all over the world!

-The timeshare we stayed in was three bedrooms, two baths, two stories, and had a private sauna in it!
+The timeshare we stayed in had three bedrooms, two baths, two stories, and a private sauna!
 Not too shabby….

 Think we are nuts?
 Not really; I paid $207 for it on eBay!If you do not have a timeshare, you can stay at any of these hotels in Vermont and access all of the swimming holes in Vermont: